Webictbyleo/JqueryPhp/README.md

 IDEA
 ---------
- During my years as a Freelance programmer, I always toward inspiring new ways to do things.
+ While my years as a Freelance programmer, I always toward inspiring new ways to do things.
 I started using nodepad++ as my favorite tool in 2012.
 Meanwhile, I have tried my hand on dozens of other tools as regards to finding a solution that allows for deeper possibilities and tweaking.
 I never regretted using WebEasy,DreamWeaver,PSD to Html, and never wanted to reinvent their likes.
 However, approach is to be able to do my things without software-related limitation or restrictions.
 That was what led me into an indepth research that discovered Notepad++.

  But before that, I am already a close friend to javascript.
 A lovely pal!
 But until a friend introduced me to Jquery via his blog, I never admitted that DOM manipulation could be this flawless and easy.
 And this is my 3rd year cruising with Jquery!